Home » Kuala Lumpur » 15 Fun Day Trips For Families From KL & Selangor, Malaysia

 2-Day Itinerary For A Weekend With Kids In KL

-As the perfect place to escape the bustling city, it's one of the many nature getaways in the country where locals can appreciate lush greenery, fresh air and mesmerizing views.
-A Little Farm on the Hill should not be missed especially if you have a green thumb or are interested in planting your own produce!
-You will also get to enjoy your meals being made from the ground up.
-If you’re an avid hiker, the 7-tier waterfall known as Ulu Tampit is a must-visit!
+As the perfect place to escape the bustling city, it's one of the many nature getaways in the country where locals can appreciate lush greenery, fresh air, and mesmerizing views.
+Organic farm, A Little Farm on the Hill should not be missed especially if you have a green thumb or are interested in planting your own produce!
+You will also get to enjoy gourmet meals here being made from the ground up via their Farmer's Lunch Club, just remember to pre-book your seat.
+If you’re an avid hiker, the seven-tier waterfall known as Ulu Tampit is a must-visit!
 For a complete Janda Baik experience, book a stay at Tiarasa Escapes and enjoy safari-style tents and treetop villas.

-This modern, eco-friendly city, which also functions as the administrative and judicial capital of Malaysia is filled with charming parks, lakes, communal gardens and unique landmarks that make it an exciting place to visit.
-Putrajaya Botanical Garden has 5 themed gardens with beautiful blooms that make it a great spot for picnic or cycling.
-Beyond that, Putrajaya is also home to many cultural sites and don’t leave without paying the Moroccan Pavilion a visit!
+This modern, eco-friendly city, which also functions as the administrative and judicial capital of Malaysia is filled with charming parks, lakes, communal gardens, and unique landmarks that make it an exciting place to visit.
+Putrajaya Botanical Garden has five themed gardens with beautiful blooms that make it a great spot for picnics or cycling.
+Beyond that, Putrajaya is also home to many cultural sites, and don’t leave without paying the Moroccan Pavilion a visit!
 Fancy some water activities?
 Try flyboarding at Marina Putrajaya and showcase your best stunts!

 Taman Negara National Park is one of the oldest areas of tropical rainforest in the world.
 On a trip here you can see an amazing selection of local flora and fauna, and this is also the home of an indigenous group called the Orang Asli who are the original inhabitants of Malaysia.
 Before you spend the day trekking, you’d want to fill up on a hearty breakfast at Mutiara Restaurant.
 Then, go for an easy walk at one of the serene and enjoyable trails which starts at the Wildlife Headquarters heading towards Bukit Teresek.
 For the more adventurous ones, take the trek to Gunung Tahan which usually takes trekkers around seven days to complete.

 One of the most popular attractions in Kuala Lumpur is Batu Caves which is a temple complex located about 30 minutes from the city center.
 Batu Caves is a series of caves among limestone hills and they’re home to one of the largest Hindu shrines in the world.
-The gates open at 6am daily and some of the best sights include the Lord Murugan Statue, Colorful Cave Staircase, Temple Cave, Dark Cave and Ramayana Cave.
-For the thrill-seekers, Batu Caves also offers climbing routes suited for rock climbing.
+The gates open at 6am daily and some of the best sights include the Lord Murugan Statue, Colorful Cave Staircase, Temple Cave, Dark Cave, and Ramayana Cave.
+Climb the 272 colorful steps to get to the top.
+For thrill-seekers, Batu Caves also offers climbing routes suited for rock climbing.
 Do arrange in advance with a tour as professional supervision is required.

 Bask in the cool mountain climate as you explore Malaysia’s biggest hilltop resort that has plenty to offer from theme parks to casinos and world-class restaurants.
 You can choose to either drive or “fly” via a cable car to the top of the mountain where the real fun begins!
-Explore the newly opened Genting SkyWorlds Theme Park, iconic Chin Swee Caves Temple, SkyCasino in SkyAvenue Mall, endless shopping at Genting Premium Outlet and world-famous restaurants such as Five Guys and Burger & Lobster.
-If you’re planning to stay for the weekend, Resorts World Genting won’t disappoint!
+Explore the Genting SkyWorlds Theme Park, iconic Chin Swee Caves Temple, SkyCasino in SkyAvenue Mall, endless shopping at Genting Premium Outlet, and world-famous restaurants such as Five Guys and Burger & Lobster.
+If you’re planning to stay a night, there are a number of hotels at the peak to choose from, or for a more affordable option, choose from the hotels and Airbnbs lower down the hill.

 There’s no other place quite like Bukit Tinggi in Malaysia.
 Whether you’re looking to infuse some French or Japanese-Zen culture, or simply escape the hustle and bustle of the city center, trust Bukit Tinggi to offer you the best!
-A small town in Pahang, this place has a complete Japanese experience for travelers from a Japanese restaurant, spa and tea house.
-The most famous spot here is the Colmar Tropicale French Village which resembles the region of Alsace in France.
+A small town in Pahang, this place has a complete Japanese experience for travelers from a Japanese restaurant, spa, and tea house.
+The most famous spot here is the Colmar Tropicale which resembles the region of Alsace in France.
+Alternatively, if you feel like splashing out, check into the luxurious Chateau Spa & Wellness Resort.

 Fondly known as KKB by the locals, this town is popular for its scenic beauty.
-Located about an hour away from Kuala Lumpur, catch a breathtaking sight of the Sungai Selangor dam, savor local delicacies at the local market and take a dip in the famous Sungai Chilling Waterfall.
-For Loh Mee lovers, Kedai Kopi & Makanan Hock Choon Kee is known to serve one of the best Loh Mee in Malaysia!
+Located about an hour away from Kuala Lumpur, catch a breathtaking sight of the Sungai Selangor dam, savor local delicacies at the local market, and take a dip in the famous Sungai Chilling Waterfall.
+Sample the local cuisine at one of the many local coffee shops scattered throughout the town, and enjoy dishes like chicken chop, udang galah with dried noodles, wantan mee, curry laksa, kaya puff and more.

-This historical state is rich with history, culture, scrumptious food and iconic landmarks.
+This historical state is rich with history, culture, scrumptious food, and iconic landmarks.
 Start your trip right with the iconic Melaka food, chicken rice balls!
 Head over to Dutch Square after a hearty meal for a leisurely stroll and continue strolling along the Melaka River and take some snaps facing the backdrop of striking graffiti and street art on the walls.
-Hop on a Melaka River Cruise with the kids for a wholesome Melaka-experience!
-While exploring the iconic landmarks, pop by Jonker88 or one of the best cendols in town!
+Pop by the historical A Famosa fortress, a remnant of the Portuguese occupation.
+Hop on a Melaka River Cruise with the kids for a wholesome Melaka experience!
+While exploring the iconic landmarks, pop by Jonker88 for one of the best cendols in town!

 Just off the coast of Port Klang in Selangor lies a fishing village called Pulau Ketam, or Crab Island.
 You can take a ferry to the island from Port Klang and once on the island, you will be greeted by….tiny crabs!
 One does not simply come to Pulau Ketam and miss out on a seafood lunch!
 Upon exiting from the pier, visitors tend to flock to the main restaurant facing the waterfront.
 The commercial area has plenty of shops selling snacks and souvenirs while the main area houses a Taoist temple with a grand-looking archway topped with lotus flowers.